xsuite/DA_study_template/README.md

     ```

     At this point, you should have an output parquet file in the ```studies/scans/study_name``` folder.

-If you encounter any issue, please refer to the [full installation guide](doc/installation_guide.md) for more information.

 ## How to use this template